awslabs/aws-mysql-jdbc/README.md

 }
 ```
 ### Using the AWS JDBC Driver for MySQL
-The AWS JDBC Driver for MySQLA is drop-in compatible, so usage is identical to the [MySQL-Connector-J JDBC driver](https://github.com/mysql/mysql-connector-j).
-The sections below highlight usage specific to failover.
+The AWS JDBC Driver for MySQL is drop-in compatible, so usage is identical to the [MySQL-Connector-J JDBC driver](https://github.com/mysql/mysql-connector-j).
+The sections below highlight driver usage specific to failover.

 #### Driver Name
 Use the driver name: ```software.aws.rds.jdbc.Driver```.
 If you are building the driver directly from main, use the driver name: ```software.aws.rds.jdbc.mysql.Driver```.